Using Bitmovin Cloud Connect with AWS

 The values above assume 8-core instances.
 If you believe that your use case requires instances with a different number of cores, this number may need to be increased after discussion with your Bitmovin team.

-We recommend to request a limit increase for spot instance requests of at least 20,000-30,000 to ensure error free and fast encodings.
+We recommend requesting a limit increase for spot instance requests of at least 20,000-30,000 to ensure error-free and fast encodings.

 Generally, it is a good idea to multiply the expected limit calculated for your current situation by 2, to have some margin in case you need to ramp up.